Beyond Spherical geometry: Unraveling complex features of objects orbiting around stars from its transit light curve using deep learning: Predictions of Undulations over Effective Ellipse

 From the parameters predicted by the neural network, we can create a reconstruction of the shape.
 Each parameter up to Fourier order 5 is trained individually, and the best performing model is selected (from Table \ref{tab:model-selection}).
 For further higher orders, the $a$ values are taken from the trend of $a$, and the rest of the parameters are randomly sampled to create a set of possible shapes from the given predictions.
 Fig. \ref{fig:combine_rec} shows a sample of shapes and their reconstructions.
 The solid blue lines show the original shape, the dashed line shows the shape that is obtained if only 5 Fourier orders are considered.
 We can see visually that shapes can be approximated to a good extent with 5 Fourier orders (except for some spikes in the more complex shapes).
 The gray lines represent the set of shapes obtained by randomly sampling the parameters that the NN is unable to predict.
 The solid black line represents the mean of this sample.

-The shapes have been arranged in an increasing order of reconstruction loss ($1-IoU$) between the mean reconstructed shape and the original shape.
-The top rows show the shapes that have been reconstructed well (mean $IoU=0.92$ for rows a,b), whereas the bottom rows show shapes that have been reconstructed poorly (mean $IoU=0.39$ for rows e,f).
+The shapes have been arranged in a decreasing order of IoU between the mean reconstructed shape and the original shape.
+The top rows show the shapes that have been reconstructed well, as represented by the high values of IoU.
 For the shapes that have been reconstructed well, the width of the gray region is also smaller, i.e the deviations due to random samplings in the higher order parameters do not impact the shape to a great degree.
 For these shapes, most of the shape features are embedded in the lowest Fourier orders.

-As we go to the bottom rows the width of the gray region increases.
-The deviations due to random samplings in the higher order create more significant impact in the shape reconstruction.
+As we go to the bottom rows, The IoU decreases.
 Many of the shapes in the bottom row are complex shapes with small area.
 In this case, the transit depth is lower, which may contribute to the poorer reconstruction.
-Nevertheless, for most of the shapes, we see that the NN is able to capture the general anisotropy of the original shape.
+Correspondingly, the width of the gray region increases.
+The deviations due to random samplings in the higher order create more significant impact in the shape reconstruction.
+For shapes f6 - f8 the IoU values are quite small.
+Despite that, we can see that the reconstructed shape captures some aspects of the anisotropy.
+The median IoU of reconstruction obtained over the test sample is $0.67$, and $76\%$ of the test sample is reconstructed with an $IoU>0.5$.
+For most of the shapes, we see that the NN is able to capture the general anisotropy of the original shape.
 This gives us visual cues towards the extent of reconstruction that is possible from the transit light curves.